ervandew/eclim/src/doc/content/vim/common/vcs.rst

 Subversion, mercurial, git, and cvs all support using vim as the default editor for composing commit messages.
 When composing this message they all also include a list of files to be committed.
-Eclim provides a plugin allowing you to hit <enter> on one of the files to view a diff of the version to be committed against the last committed version.
+Eclim allows you to hit <enter> on one of the files to view a diff of the version to be committed against the last committed version, or in the case of newly added files, view the file to be added.

 .. image:: ../../images/screenshots/vcs/editor.png